cvlab-ai/polish_banknotes/README.md

 Czytnik Polskich Banknotów is an Open Source mobile app, which goal is to help visually handicapped people live the life we all do.
 By detecting our local currency's denomination (PLN - Polish zloty) using neural networks, it allows a user to know what banknote they're holding.
 The application provides support on a daily basis, such as going shopping, using ATMs, buying tickets or visiting restaurants.

+## Maintenance
+The app is currently maintained by jankejc:
+* github: github.com/jankejc
+* email: poprostujanko@gmail.com

+Feel free to add something to the project.
+At that moment we are looking especially for iOS, Android, AI model contributors.
+We highly appreciate feedback from those who would like to test the app.
+We also want to reach out to those who have expirience in generating data for model training purpose.
+We are talking about i.e. script in Blender that will generate a lot of good data for any currency in the world.

+Thanks to this we can collect new features that may transform this app to be even more useful for those who live slightly different life.

 ## Download

 Aviable at [Play Store](https://play.google.com/store/apps/details?id=pg.eti.project.polishbanknotes)